The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

 \subsection{Service-, Network- and User-Centric Approaches}

-Digital Identities are understood as sets of attributes that represent entities within a specific context \cite{ISOIEC-24760-1-2025} \cite{ITU-T-X1252-2021} \cite{NIST-2024-SP800-63}.
-They evolved from service-centric (centralised) to network-centric (federated) approaches, and now lean towards user-centric ones \cite{Manimaran-2025} \cite{Alizadeh-2022} \cite{Schumm-2025} that often incorporate the concepts of decentralised identity or SSI.
-This reflects a paradigm shift in how digital identities are created, managed and used.
+Digital identities are understood as sets of attributes that represent entities within a specific context \citep{ISOIEC-24760-1-2025, ITU-T-X1252-2021, NIST-2024-SP800-63}.
+They have evolved from service-centric to network-centric approaches, and more recently towards user-centric ones that often incorporate the concepts of decentralised identity or SSI \citep{Alizadeh-2022, Manimaran-2025, Schumm-2025}.
+In this paper, user-centric digital identity is treated as a superset that encompasses decentralised and SSI-aligned architectures, where digital wallets enable users to store credentials and manage the disclosure of identity data \citep{Konstantinidis-2026}.
+This evolution reflects a broader paradigm shift in how digital identities are created, managed and used across ecosystems.

-In service-centric approaches, digital identities are managed in a centralised manner where a single Identity Provider (IdP) issues credentials and manages data within its own environment.
-Although, these approaches suffer from a number of limitations \cite{Soltani-2021} \cite{Schardong-2022}, including credential proliferation and password fatigue.
-As a response, network-centric approaches, including Federated Identity Management (FIM) and Single Sign-On (SSO) \cite{NIST-2024-SP800-63C}, establish trust relationships among IdPs and Service Providers (SPs) and enable users to access multiple SPs with the same set of credentials.
-While these network-centric approaches offer a consistent experience and ease-of-use, they still revolve around a number of IdPs \cite{Manimaran-2025} \cite{Soltani-2021} \cite{Ishmaev-2021}.
-As a consequence, trust and control remain centralised and render these architectures as single points of failure.
+In service-centric approaches, digital identities are managed in a centralised manner, where a single Identity Provider (IdP) issues credentials and manages data within a specific environment.
+These approaches suffer from a number of limitations \citep{Schardong-2022, Soltani-2021}, such as credential proliferation and password fatigue.
+In response, network-centric approaches, including Federated Identity Management (FIM) and Single Sign-On (SSO), establish trust relationships among IdPs and Service Providers (SPs) and enable users to access multiple SPs with the same set of credentials.
+While these network-centric approaches offer a consistent experience and ease of use, they still revolve around a limited number of IdPs \citep{Manimaran-2025, Soltani-2021}.
+As a consequence, trust and control remain centralised, often rendering these architectures single points of failure.